DO RE MI

 Give It Up

-Oh yes he appeared live at The Wheel, he was absolutely adored by the Twisted Wheel crowd, with song after song that he came out with as they were released became instant hits at the club.We had anticipated his arrival and of course knew all his records: Georgie Fame had been singing his version of “Do Re Me” live at The Wheel for years!
+Oh yes Lee Dorsey appeared live at The Wheel, He was absolutely adored by the Twisted Wheel crowd, with song after song that he came out with as they were released became instant hits at the club.We had anticipated his arrival and of course knew all his records: Georgie Fame had been singing his version of “Do Re Me” live at The Wheel for years!

 Great to have a New Orleans Soul singer in our city: Manchester!
 And what great pity that the city does not celebrate its music history.
 What it does do is demolish the locations of great musical events, the Twisted Wheel has been demolished (Two Locations) and Bob Dylan’s historic night of the Judas took place at the cities Free Trade Hall which the council internally demolished and sold the shell to a Hotel chain – No Pity in the Naked City – as Jackie Wilson once commented!